HuiyangYu/TGSFilter/README.md

 INFO: Quality control report was written to: ont.clean.html
 ```
 ## 4. FAQ
-### 4.1 How to set min mean base quality (-q)?
+### 4.1 How to set min reads quality (-q)?
-TGSFilter calculates the average quality value (meanQ) of the first 10,000 reads with a length greater than or equal to 5000 bp.
-If meanQ is greater than or equal to 25, then -q is set to 20; otherwise, it is set to 10.<br>

-The parameter '-q 20' is usually used to filter HiFi reads, while '-q 10' is typically used to filter ONT reads.<br>
+TGSFilter allows you to set the minimum read quality using the '-q' option.
+By default, the '-q' option is set to 0.
+However, if you do not specify the '-q' parameter but specify the type of reads using the '-x' parameter, the software will automatically set the  minimum read quality:<br> <b>
+'-q 10' for ONT reads,<br>
+'-q 20' for HiFi reads,<br>
+'-q 0' for CLR reads.</b>
+### 4.2 How to set min reads length (-l)?
+The default minimum read length outputted by TGSFilter is 1000 bp.
+Generally, HIFI reads do not require additional length filtering.
+However, CLR and ONT reads require length filtering based on the sequencing depth.
+For CLR reads, you can set '-l 10000'; for ONT, '-l' can be set between 20000 and 50000.
+If the sequencing depth for ONT ultra-long reads exceeds 100X, you can also set '-l 100000'.
+### 4.3

 ### 4.2 How does TGSFilter identify adapter sequences?
 TGSFilter employs three steps for identifying adapter sequences.<br>